WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.3.5 =
+* Added: Setting tool to help aid with more GDPR compliance.
+Setting queries for all previously-approved users that still have IP address user meta data saved, and removes that meta data.
+Should not need to be used again once all IP meta is removed.
+* Fixed: Addressed issue regarding notifications sent out when a new user registers.
+4.3.4 introduced a filter to customize who gets notified, but the filter needed to be added in some more places.

 = 4.3.4 =
 * Fixed: Default message values not persisting across many users when approving or denying in bulk.